Aggie-Events/blog/src/pages/posts/first_blog_post.md

 pubDate: 2024-09-14
 description: "Using RackNerd VPS to host database and serve website to users."
 author: "Jadon Lee"
-excerpt: SSH key authentication and disable password authentication
+excerpt: "SSH key authentication and disable password authentication
 - using a VPN layer on top of SSH key authentication
 - Fail2ban brute force login protection
 - changing the default SSH port